petra1/AccessibilityDemo/README.md

 # AccessibilityDemo
 **If you want to learn about accessible Android apps development, you are at the right place.**

-The "Accessibility Demo" is private project by myself.
+The "Accessibility Demo" is a private project.

 <h2>Vision</h2>